-Knowledge and skill being developed DESIGN & TECHNOLOGY Design: Generate, develop, model and communicate their ideas through talking, drawing, templates and mockups.
+Design Technology Design: Generate, develop, model and communicate their Using the text 'The Cow that fell in the Canal' as a stimulus, design a winch to help Hendrika.
+Recyclable materials, dowelling, paper clips, ideas through talking, drawing, templates and mockups.
 Make: Select from and use a range of tools and equipment to perform a practical task.
-To select and use a range of ingredients.
+Using the poem 'The Owl and the Pussycat' as a stimulus, design and make a moving picture using a slider to illustrate a section of the poem.
+Card, pastels, To select and use a range of ingredients.
 Evaluate: Evaluate their ideas and products against a design criteria.
 Technical Knowledge: Explore and use mechanisms.
-Using the nursery rhyme 'Hickory Dickory Dock' as a stimulus, design and make a moving picture using a slider to illustrate a section of the rhyme.
-Use folding techniques to create a character from a nursery rhyme.
 Following instructions in pictorial or written format for recipes - The Ginger Bread Man, The Little Red Hen.
-Art materials, split pins, scissors.
-Card, pastels, Ingredients to make a Gingerbread man and/or bread for the Little Red Hen.
-Knowledge and skill being developed GEOGRAPHY To use basic geographical language to refer to: Key physical features Key human features To gain some basic knowledge with regards to location of the Traditional Tales.
+Ingredients to make a Gingerbread man and/or bread for the Little Red Hen.
+Geography To use basic geographical language to refer to: Key physical features Key human features To gain some basic knowledge with regards to location of the Traditional Tales.
 During guided reading activities, allow the children opportunities to demonstrate their understanding of the location, habitat, setting etc. Key texts- see Literacy section above.
 Maps, globe and activity sheets.